Scubapro Regulator Aussie Divers Phuket

 How to improve my air consumption scuba diving

-Having poor air consumption is not only frustrating for the diver involved, it is also frustrating for the diver’s buddy or dive group.
+Having poor air consumption is not only frustrating for the diver involved, but it is also frustrating for the diver’s buddy or dive group.
 Here are a few tips on how to improve your air consumption whilst scuba diving.

-There is often as scuba diving safety rule in parts of the world (Thailand is one) when the first person is low on air then the whole group ends the dive.
+There is often a scuba diving safety rule in parts of the world (Thailand is one) when the first person is low on air then the whole group ends the dive.
 Therefore, if divers have paid good money to dive and the dive was cut short by someone with poor air consumption then that person can become quite unpopular.

-Over the years I have heard a lot of excuses to why someone’s air consumption is high, often I tend to disagree with the excuse.
+Over the years I have heard a lot of excuses as to why someone’s air consumption is high, often I tend to disagree with the excuse.
 Having been in the industry for quite a while, I am of the belief that divers of all shapes and sizes, of all different levels of experience have good and bad air consumption.

-I have seen divers finish their PADI Open Water Course have amazingly good air consumption and I have seen divers with 100’s of dives with poor air consumption.
+I have seen divers finish their PADI Open Water Course have amazingly good air consumption and I have seen divers with 100’s of dives or more with poor air consumption.
 I have seen 150kg men be the best on air in a group and seen a 60kg woman end the dive early.

 Here are my thoughts on air consumption and how you can improve yours.